nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Automated Data Backup

-On each launch of TA-Assist, a backup of the save data is made and saved to `data/taassist.json.bak`.
+On each launch of TA-Assist, if the save data loads without error, a backup of the save data is made and saved to `data/taassist.json.bak`.

 In the event that you need to revert a catastrophic change, you may simply quit the app and overwrite `data/taassist.json` with the backup file.

 {% include important.html content="